xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_downloadable_products.md

    If necessary, you will be able to delete or change the attachment file at any time later.

 4. Adjust the file settings as you require.
+See [Managing Downloadable Product Attachments](#managing-downloadable-product-attachments)

 5. Save the changes.